-- Mining Royalties, A Global Study of Their Impact on Investors, Government, and Civil Society, The International Bank for Reconstruction and Development, The World Bank, 2006
+- Mining Royalties, A Global Study of Their Impact on Investors, Government, and Civil Society, 2006, by The International Bank for Reconstruction and Development, The World Bank

-- The Global Mining Taxation Comparative Study, The Institute for Global Resources Policy and Management, Colorado School of Mines, 1997
+- The Global Mining Taxation Comparative Study, 1997, published by the Institute for Global Resources Policy and Management, Colorado School of Mines

-- The Business of Petroleum Exploration, American Association of Petroleum Geologists (AAPG), 1992 and re-printed in 1993
+- The Business of Petroleum Exploration published by the American Association of Petroleum Geologists (AAPG) 1992 and re-printed in 1993

-John gained nearly four years of industry experience at Lowdermilk Construction Co. (also Tectonic Construction), applying the concepts of engineering economics to heavy construction projects including state and interstate highway projects, oil shale mine site development, and equipment repair and replacement analyses.
+John Stermole gained nearly four years of industry experience at Lowdermilk Construction Co. (also Tectonic Construction), applying the concepts of engineering economics to heavy construction projects including state and interstate highway projects, oil shale mine site development and equipment repair and replacement analyses.

 Mr. Andrew H. Pederson